Callmejp/Callmejp.github.io/_posts/2019-12-3-Maude-To-CCSL.md

     K': end of the cycle
 )
 ```
-We thick the code above written in the paper has a logical error.
-As you can see, `isPeriodic(X,PHI,K,K’)` will remove the `C1 & C2` in the `X`.
-But if there're other constraints that include 'C1 & C2', it will apprently cause errors when running programs.
+We think the code above written in the paper has a logical error.
+As you can see, `isPeriodic(X,PHI,K,K')` will remove the `C1 & C2` in the `X`.
+But if there're other constraints that include `C1 & C2`, it will apprently cause errors when running programs.

-You can also check our implemention and test in our repository.
+You can also check our implemention and test cases in our repository.

 ## Formal verification by (bounded) model checking